 The Integrated Ballistic Identification System (IBIS) is a computerized image analysis system that allows firearm technicians to acquire, digitize, and compare markings made by a firearm on expended cartridge cases.
 The National Integrated Ballistic Information Network (NIBIN) is a database network that enables law enforcement agencies to discover possible links between crimes.
 Firearm evidence images from discharged cartridge cases and test-fired cartridge cases can be acquired and entered into the ATF-maintained database.
 Test-fired cartridge case entries are correlated with previously entered images of discharged cartridge cases.
-Discharged cartridge cases and test-fired cartridge cases and test-fired cartridge cases.
+Discharged cartridge case entries are correlated with previously entered images of other discharged cartridge cases and test-fired cartridge cases.
 The IBIS system applies an algorithm and assigns a score/number to associated images.
 A lead is generated when two cartridge cases viewed side-by-side exhibit similar markings to warrant further microscopic examination.
 For cases with an incident date prior to 09/14/21, the RISCL analyst will review the correlations.
 For cases with an incident date on or after 09/14/21, the NIBIN National Correlation and Training Center (NNCTC) will review the correlations.
 The submitter will be notified if a lead is identified.
 A NIBIN lead is intended for investigative purposes only.